enggelin/arsampler/README.md

 Besides testing using the unit tests embedded in the installed package, user can also perform relevant testings by their own using their own input.
-The details are explain below.

-You will notice that in the above example, the expected mean and variance are rather nonsense, as we only run the sampler for a few iterations.
+You will notice that in the previous example, the expected mean and variance are rather nonsense, as we only run the sampler for a few iterations.
 To be able to provide a rather accurate results, we need to run the sampler long enough.
 An iteration of minimum of `n=1000` should provide suffice (this is also the default value for `n`), although for